 The inspiration for this blog entry is a loaded 1983 Chevrolet Cavalier CS sedan that one of my frequent readers owned back in the day.

-1983 was the second year model for Chevrolet’s Cavalier compact.
-The biggest news was likely in the powertrain; a 2.0 liter inline four with throttle-body fuel injection was the new standard engine along with a newly optional five-speed manual transmission.
-A convertible version of the coupe was a mid-year announcement.
+1983 was the second model year for Chevrolet’s Cavalier compact.
+The biggest news was likely in the powertrain: a 2.0 liter inline four with throttle-body fuel injection was the new standard engine, along with a newly optional five-speed manual transmission.
+Chevrolet announced a convertible version of the coupe in the middle of the model year.

 The only engine available was the LQ5 86 bhp 2.0 liter/122 ci inline four with throttle-body fuel injection.
-The LQ5 had two less horsepower than the previous year’s L46 1.8 liter engine, but notably more grunt—an additional ten lb-ft of torque.
+The LQ5 had two fewer horsepower than the previous year’s L46 1.8 liter engine, but notably more grunt—an additional ten lb-ft of torque.
 The result was a meaningful half-second improvement in 0-60 times, though the Cavalier remained slow (even by 1983 standards).
 A four-speed manual remained standard, while a five-speed manual ($75) and an automatic ($395) were available.
-Fuel economy ratings were 25 mpg combined by the measures of the day.
-With a 13.6-gallon fuel tank, a Cavalier driver could expect a range of about 305 miles with a 10% fuel reserve.
+Fuel economy ratings with the five-speed manual were 25 city/41 highway by the day’s standards.
+With a 13.6-gallon gas tank, a Cavalier driver could expect a range of 330 to 360 miles with a 10% fuel reserve.

-Standard equipment on the 1983 Cavalier was far sparer than it had been in 1982, when many had blanched at the sedan’s $7,137 base price.
+Standard equipment on the 1983 Cavalier was far sparer than it had been in 1982, when many potential buyers had blanched at the sedan’s $7,137 base price.
 Still, exterior and mechanical features on all Cavalier sedans did include front-wheel-drive, a front stabilizer bar, rack and pinion steering, power front disc/rear drum brakes, and P175/80R13 radial tires on 13 x 5 inch steel wheels.
 Inside, vinyl reclining front bucket seats and side window defoggers were included.
-For 1983, the sedan started at $5,999—about $15,800 in today’s dollars and just a little under what a 2020 Chevrolet Sonic sedan goes for.
+For 1983, the sedan started at $5,999—about $19,800 in today’s dollars.

 Moving up to the $6,484 CS added a glove compartment lock, a colour-keyed instrument panel, a cigarette lighter, an ashtray light, and an AM push-button radio with dual front speakers.